-Fair Contracts
+3. Fair Contracts

 Terms and conditions should be accessible, readable and comprehensible.
 The party contracting with the worker must be subject to local law and must be identified in the contract.
-If workers are genuinely self-employed, terms of service are free of clauses which unreasonably exclude liability on the part of the platform.
+Regardless of the workers' employment status, the contract is free of clauses which unreasonably exclude liability on the part of the platform.

-Fair Management
+4. Fair Management